codeincontext/git_camera/readme.md

 git_camera
 ===

 Have you ever finished a website and thought about how the design/build has evolved to get where it is now?
-Well git-camera is for you!
+Well git_camera is for you!

 git_camera goes through your (web) project's git commits, and records a video of how the interface has changed over time.
 It's a little window into your build process - Use it for your own curiosity, show it to your client, your boss, investors, your cat, or your therapist.